universal-meaning-map/docs/readme.md

 # Pseudo Interplanetary mind-map (Pipmm)

+## Overview
 `Pseudo Interplanetary mind-map` is a proof of concept to play, understand and validate the previous assumptions.
 While the technical part is complex, there are a lesser amount of unknowns than its conceptual counterpart.
-That means that the challenge does not reside in its implementation but understanding and generating a conceptual framework to help to operate with the aforementioned assumptions.
+That means that currently the challenge does not reside in its implementation but understanding and generating a conceptual framework to help to operate with the aforementioned assumptions. `PIPMM`aims to help to generate this conceptual framework.

-## Overview
+## Compromises
-> This software is mostly for experimental purposes and is not meant for production or a general audience but for people that already have a significant pre-understanding of the project and want to explore its possibilities.
+> This software is for experimental purposes and is not meant for production or a general audience but for people that already have a significant pre-understanding of the project and want to explore its possibilities.

+`PIPMM` is optimized for:
+- Replicating the desired information architecture
+- Be able to demo and publish what can be done with it to a wider audience
+- Experiment with fast iterations focusing on the biggest unknowns
+- Live preview of the content produced, specially around `Interplanetary text`and `transclusions`

+It is **NOT** optimized for:

+- Performance
+- Security
+- Beauty

+Therefore there are many compromizes:
+- There are no security checks, the software is quite vulnerable, it is meant to be used in trusted circles.
+- Can't reference `Notes` via its `CID`, only `IID`, which means is not possible to point to old versions of an `abstraction`
+- Is not possible to reference other people's `notes` only your own.
+- `Transforms`or `Renders`are hard-coded as oppose to defined in their own abstractions.
+- Many cryptographic operations are just emulated.
+- Nothing is encrypted.
+The server stores the `notes`in plain text
+- There is not server authentication
+- The typing system is extremely simplified and just partially enforced with [IPLD Schemas](https://ipld.io/docs/schemas/) and  hard-coded references.

+## Repositories
 The following repositories compose the project:

 - `abstractions-template`: This is a template that users can use to play around and generate content.
-To be able to play with complex information without having to build a special editor for it the `abstractions` repo is built around `VS Code` in combination with `Foam` and a set of `Snippets` and guidelines to help to format and manage the content in a particular way.
+To be able to play with complex information without having to build a special editor for it the `abstractions` repo is built around `VS Code` in combination with [Foam](https://foambubble.github.io/foam/) and a [VS Code Snippets](https://code.visualstudio.com/docs/editor/userdefinedsnippets) and guidelines to help to format and manage the content in a particular way.
-- `pipmm-cli`: An NPM package that helps to manipulate and compile the `abstractions` repo into the newly defined format, as well as to upload, serve and visualize them.
+- [pipmm-cli](https://github.com/interplanetarymindmap/pipmm-cli): An NPM package that helps to manipulate and compile the `abstractions` repo into the newly defined format, as well as to upload, serve and visualize them.
-- `pipmm-client`: A Flutter project to render the contents. `pipmm-cli`  uses it
+- [pipmm-client](https://github.com/interplanetarymindmap/pipmm-client): A Flutter project to render the contents. `pipmm-cli`  uses it
-- `pipmm-server`: A simple Node server that plays the role of a node in the system. `pipmm-cli` uses it
+- [pipmm-server](https://github.com/interplanetarymindmap/pipmm-server): A simple Node server that plays the role of a node in the system. `pipmm-cli` uses it
-- `docs` (this repo): Most of the conceptual development is being dog fed in several users `abstractions` repositories, the system is currently too unstable to serve as documentation itself, although that is the ultimate goal.
+- [docs](https://github.com/interplanetarymindmap/docs) (this repo): Most of the conceptual development is being dog fed in several users `abstractions` repositories, the system is currently too unstable to serve as documentation itself, although that is the ultimate goal.
 The purpose of `pipmm-docs` is therefore to be a stable reference for the project in the meantime.

 ## Installation (WIP)